suchak1/intravideo_search/USER_GUIDE.md

 7. Press `Choose Clip` to choose a video clip to caption.
 This action is available even while a Job is running.

 ![GUI](pics/gui_v2_working.PNG)

+## Known Functionality

+The following are known functionality and not bugs.

+- Log updates for most actions a user takes.
+For example, starting a job, saving clips (including number of videos).

+- Clips save automatically to video's original source path (path at the time of starting the job).

+- The progress bar does not measure actual numerical progress, only that a job is still running.

+- Some search term inputs or confidence levels can yield no clips (which will be relayed on the GUI log - "No relevant clips found").
+You can use the black box utility in `src/analyze.py` (explained in the section above) to use more model-friendly search terms.
+Also, output on your bash terminal will hint at which confidence levels the program finds your search terms - so you can adjust on the next run.

+- Large video files may fill up your memory and cause the program to crash, so only videos your machine can handle are recommended.
+If your computer has insufficient memory, use the CSIL machines.

+- To find related words (words that relate to your search terms), we use an API called Datamuse.
+Datamuse allows for 100,000 requests per day by a given IP address.
+Something to keep in mind - the program will probably stop working if you exceed this limit.

+- If you cancel a job, make sure you wait for all output of your bash terminal to stop.
+(This may include "Broken pipes" if you cancel during the classification stage as we are trying shutdown multiple subprocessing using multiple copies of Tensorflow models all at once as gracefully as we can.)
+Not doing so will probably not affect classification for the next job, but may lead to memory leaks causing system instability.

+- Sometimes YouTube videos will not download.
+The GUI will display an error message on the Log and explain that this is a network error or isssue with `pytube`.
+This could be an issue with a specific video or wireless connection.
+We would suggest trying to download at CSIL or trying a different video.